WPManageNinja/fluent-affiliate-docs/guide/integrations/woocommerce-integration-with-fluentaffiliate.md

 ## Enable the WooCommerce Integration

-First, you’ll need to switch on the WooCommerce module within FluentAffiliate.
+The first step is to activate the WooCommerce module within your FluentAffiliate settings.
+Once  Woocommerce is running on your site, you can connect it to FluentAffiliate.

-1. Navigate to your **FluentAffiliate Dashboard**.
+Go to your **FluentAffiliate Dashboard** and click on the **Settings** tab in the top menu.
-2. Click on the **Settings** tab located in the top menu.
+From the menu on the left, select **Integration Settings**.
-3. From the settings menu on the left, select **Integration Settings**.
+You will see a list of available integrations.
+Find **WooCommerce** and click the **toggle** button next to it to turn it on.
-4. Here, you will see a list of available integrations.
-Find **WooCommerce** and click the toggle button to activate it.
+Your WooCommerce integration is now active, allowing affiliates to earn referral commissions on your products.

 Once the toggle is active, a **Manage** link will appear.
 Click this link to configure your WooCommerce-specific affiliate settings.